OutfitGen

 For real people, identity preservation matters more than raw creativity.
 A tool that creates a beautiful outfit but changes your face, skin tone, hairline, or body shape is not a good clothes changer.
 It is just an image generator.

 In our tests, OutfitGen was the most consistent for text-based outfit changes where the person needed to still look like themselves.
 Google's try-on can be strong inside its supported shopping flow because the use case is narrower.
-Kolors and IDM-VTON are useful when the garment reference is clear, but they require more setup or patience.
+FASHN and Kolors are useful when the garment reference is clear, though Kolors requires patience with its shared queue.
 Kling is more flexible for fashion concepts, but less direct for a quick "change this outfit in my photo" workflow.

 Pricing Comparison